PR0CK0/awesome-bfo/README.md

 ## BFO
 Any link here has download links for BFO in OWL.
+- [BFO Book](https://www.biblio.com/search.php?stage=1&author=barry+smith&title=building+ontologies+with+basic+formal+ontology) - Essentially an in-depth tutorial of BFO's philosophical grounding and real examples of how to use it.
+MUST READ for a full understanding.
 - [BFO at OBOFoundry](https://obofoundry.org/ontology/bfo.html)
 - [BFO at Ontobee](https://ontobee.org/ontology/bfo)
 - [BFO at AberOWL](http://aber-owl.net/ontology/BFO/#/)